207 Business Expenditures

 2. Undocumented Expenses: Original receipts are required for payment or reimbursement under this policy.
 See OU AP&P #266 Petty Cash Funds and #1000 Procurement and #1200 Travel for more information on required expense documentation.

 3. Donations: An Executive Officer of the institution may approve a Donation to a non-profit community or University organization only when it serves to clearly advance a strategic goal of the University.
 Requests must be submitted in advance and include a written justification of the purpose and strategic intent of the Donation.
 Donations cannot be paid from the general fund.

-4. Sponsorships: Direct or indirect financial support of outside events paid using University funds must advance the strategic goal of the University and must be approved by an Executive Officer (Development, Alumni and Community Engagement should be informed to help coordinate University sponsored events).
+4. Sponsorships: Direct or indirect financial support of outside events paid using University funds must advance the strategic goal of the University and must be approved by an Executive Officer (Development and Alumni Relations should be informed to help coordinate University sponsored events).
 Support for outside events where elected officials are participants is not prohibited if in compliance with the appropriate Federal and Michigan campaign finance and lobby acts and approved by the Office of Government and Community Relations.

 5. Political Donations: Donations to political parties, political action committees, or candidates directly are considered a personal choice and must be made with personal funds (including purchases of tickets, tables and entertainment).

 6. Lobbying Activity: Oakland University, as a whole, as well as designated individuals within the Office of Government and Community Relations, are registered as lobbyists/agents with the State of Michigan.
 As such, we are required by state law to abide by the rules governing lobbying activity and expenditures made with University funds.
 Therefore, the Office of Government and Community Relations must provide prior approval for the purchase of food, beverages and other items for state elected officials to ensure that the University is in compliance with the Michigan Lobby Registration Act.